-This reoccurring category features hair products I liked enough to use up, but did I like it enough to repurchase?
+This reoccurring category features cosmetics I liked enough to use up, but did I like it enough to repurchase?
 I also haven't posted an Empties in a while and this photos are old AF.
 I really should be posting these every other week just to get through them but I'm not going to because I am bad at blogger.

 Items featured in this post are L'oreal Magic Perfecting Base, Milani Conceal + Perfect Foundation, Maybelline Better Skin Foundation, Revlon ColorStay Full Coverage Concealer, Maybelline FitMe Concealer and NYX Matte Finish Setting Spray.